taikedz/ShroomBase/README.md

-# GrowBase
+# ShroomBase

-Easily track data about plants and fungi, and build a searchable static site from the data.
+Easily track data about fungi, and build a searchable static site from the data.

 * built site is static and hostable on free-tier site hosting
 * no database engines required